How to Find the Right Therapist for You

 The "Trial" Mindset

-- Do I feel heard and understood?
+• Do I feel heard, respected, and fundamentally understood?

 Comments